singnet/dev-portal/docs/products/DecentralizedAIPlatform/Daemon/daemon-setup/index.md

 ```

 ## SSL Configuration
-The SingularityNet Daemon is designed to be deployed as a sidecar proxy alongside the service on a given host.
+The SingularityNET Daemon is designed to be deployed as a sidecar proxy alongside the service on a given host.
 All communication to the daemon needs to be secured using SSL and can be achieved in the following ways

 * Set up the daemon behind an nginx server
 * Use SSL certificates. <a href="https://dev.singularitynet.io/docs/ai-developers/daemon-ssl-setup/" target="_blank">This</a> guide walks thru the process of obtaining SSL certificates from Let's Encrypt